Abjad/abjad/docs/source/index.rst

 -   controlling the details of musical typography programmatically.

 Taught by Jeff Treviño, Trevor Bača, and Josiah Wolf Oberholtzer.

+..  note:: Visit the `CCRMA`_ website for the most up-to-date scheduling
+           information about this annual course.

 Texts on Abjad
 --------------